Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 You must send your personal documents to people you don't know.
 Identity theft is a big risk.
 To protect yourself, [censor your documents](/guides/housing-scams#censor-your-documents).

-### What to look for?

-- **Appliances**
-    Check what appliances fit in the apartment.
-Do you need a smaller washing machine?
-Is there room for a dishwasher?
-Does your bed fit in the bedroom?
-- **Hausordnung**
-    Each building has different house rules (*[[Hausordnung]]*).
-For example, some buildings have [quiet hours](/guides/quiet-hours) from 13:00 to 16:00.[^40] The *Hausordnung* often has rules about quiet hours, BBQs, ventilation, musical instruments, vehicles and pets.
-- **Neighbours**
-    Check who your neighbours are.
-For example, if they have pets and children, you will sometimes hear them.
-If you visit the apartment during the day, it can be quieter than in the evening, when all your neighbours are at home.
-- **Noise**
-    Can you hear the noise outside?
-Traffic, ambulances, bars and other noise can be a problem.
-- **Pets**
-    Are pets allowed in this apartment?
-Most apartment listings show this information.
-- **Internet access**
-    Some buildings can't get a fast internet connection.
-Use [this tool](https://www.check24.de/dsl/verfuegbarkeit/) to see what internet options are available there.

-### Visiting a flat share

-*[[WG]]* visits are more like an interview.
-You meet your future roommates, and they decide if they like you.[^41] Some interviews are very informal: you might meet to have a drink or even play board games together.

-The interview for a *[[Zweck-WG]]* is usually shorter.
-Your roommate wants to save money.
-They don't care so much about being your friend.

-## Step 5: Apply for the apartment

-{# TODO #}

 ## Step 6: Sign the lease and move in

 You will sign a lease, pay the deposit, get the keys and move in.
 You must register your address, put your name on the mailbox, and change your address.